serverpod/serverpod_docs/docs/04-concepts/08-file-uploads.md

 :::info

 In a real-world app, you most likely want to create the file paths on your server.
-For your file paths to be compatible with S3, do not use a leading slash and only use standard characters and numbers.
+For your file paths to be compatible with S3, do not use a leading slash; only use standard characters and numbers.
 E.g.:

 ```dart
 'profile/$userId/images/avatar.png'